likelet/VSOLassoBag/docs/contents/installation.rst

 2.2 LessPermutation
 ^^^^^^^^^^^^^^^

-You need to input a union of number and an observed number, the function will return the p value/the probability of making type ¢ò error
+You need to input a union of number and an observed number, the function will return the p value of permutation test.

 .. code-block:: bash
     x <- rgpd(200, 1, 2, 0.25)